How do I learn more about your classes?

 I am looking to adopt.
 What steps do I have to take?

 Visit our Petfinder or Adopt-a-Pet pages to locate one of our current “KARE Adoptables”.
-KARE does not have a facility at this time, and all dogs are cared for by KARE Fosters/Volunteers, therefore dogs are unavailable to meet/visit prior to completing an Adoption Application.
+KARE is not a shelter; all dogs are cared for by KARE Fosters/Volunteers.
+Therefore dogs are unavailable to meet/visit prior to completing an Adoption Application.
 You can request the Adoption Application by emailing and submitting the completed form to email@example.com.
-All animals adopted through KARE are micro-chipped, vaccinated, and spayed/neutered (except young puppies) prior to release to new owners.
-A deposit will be taken for puppies that are not yet spayed or neutered to ensure that the spay/neuter occurs when it’s best for the puppy.
+All animals adopted through KARE are micro-chipped, vaccinated, and spayed/neutered prior to release to new owners.

 For the sake of the pet: